MithrilJS/mithril.js/docs/installation.md

 ### CDN

-If you're new to JavaScript or just want a very simple setup to get your feet wet, you can get Mithril from a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network):
+If you're new to JavaScript or just want a very simple setup to get your feet wet, you can get Mithril.js from a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network):

 ```html
 <script src="https://unpkg.com/mithril/mithril.js"></script>